 Hong Kong's wine culture, shaped by zero import duty since 2008 and by decades of auction activity that made the city a global fine wine hub, has pushed premium Japanese restaurants toward beverage lists that would be unusual in Tokyo.
 Sake remains central at serious counters, and the curation of junmai daiginjo and aged koshu options signals genuine knowledge.
 But in Central, the expectation has expanded.
 Diners cross-referencing Japanese counter dining with the broader Central fine-dining circuit, which includes French and Italian rooms like those found at Caprice or 8 1/2 Otto e Mezzo Bombana, arrive with beverage expectations shaped by those experiences.
 The better sushi counters in the city have responded with cellar depth that goes beyond the standard sake list.

-Whether Fujimoto's specific beverage curation matches this broader trend is not something the available data allows us to state with precision.
 What the category context makes clear is that any counter operating at the Black Pearl 1 Diamond level in Central in 2025 is working within a dining ecosystem where the beverage expectation has shifted substantially, and where a sommelier or beverage lead who understands both sake tradition and fine wine signals a different level of ambition than one who does not.
-For diners to whom the beverage dimension matters as much as the fish, this is the question to bring to booking.

 When to Go: Seasonal Timing and Weekly Rhythm

 Sushi Fujimoto closes on Wednesdays and Sundays, and operates from 12:30 through to 11 pm on the four weekdays it opens, plus Saturday.
 That schedule is tighter than many comparable counters in the city, meaning availability concentrates into a narrower weekly window.
-November and December represent peak demand months for premium dining in Hong Kong, driven by the combination of cooler weather, end-of-year corporate dining, and an influx of visitors who time travel around Art Basel Hong Kong's December programming and the broader gallery and auction calendar.
-At this level of recognition, booking several weeks ahead for a November or December sitting is the practical minimum.
+November and December are peak demand months for premium dining in Hong Kong, driven by cooler weather and end-of-year corporate dining.
+At this level, booking several weeks ahead for a November or December sitting is practical.
 Counters at comparable tiers across the city, from Sushi Harasho in Osaka to Edomae Sushi Hanabusa in Tokyo to Sushi Sho in New York, share the same dynamic: small capacity amplifies the booking pressure that peak-season demand creates.

 Planning Your Visit